Keats/tera/MIGRATION.md

 ## Performance

-It will depend on what you are doing inside the template and the size of your context but it is about 2x faster than Tera v1.
+It will depend on what you are doing inside the template and the size of your context but for the average usage it is about about 2-4x faster than v1.

+If you are doing a lot of context manipulation in your templates (mapping, slicing etc like you might do on some Zola pages) it can be
+_much_ faster, some benchmarks showed v2 to be 75x faster for some intensive data manipulation templates.

 ## Better error messages